-Our vision is a British Columbia where all children and youth thrive.
+A British Columbia where children and youth are seen, heard and valued.

-To improve the well-being of children and youth in BC through the advancement of their civic, political, economic, social, cultural and legal rights.
+To improve the well-being and resilience of children and youth in BC through the advancement of their civic, political, economic, social, cultural and legal rights.

 The Society for Children and Youth of BC (SCY) recognizes that adult duty bearers need to advocate for the rights of children and youth of BC as listed in the United Nations Convention on the Rights of the Child (UNCRC) in order to improve their well-being.

-Stephanie Howell has worked in the non-profit sector for over 20 years, both on the front line and in administration.
-For the past five years she has worked as a consultant in research, program, and policy writing.
+Stephanie Howell (she/her/hers) has worked in the non-profit sector for over 20 years, both on the front line and in administration.
+Before joining SCY, she worked as a consultant in research, program, and policy writing.
 She has a degree in Psychology from the University of Victoria.
 After living in Northern BC for many years, Stephanie and her family have now made Vancouver home.